 23 December 2018 — Press release in English, German, French and Italian about a Swiss 3RCC survey conducted among researchers in Switzerland about the application of the 3Rs principle.

 You may register for the Swiss version of AniMatch, an online platform enabling scientists to connect and share organs and tissue of sacrificed animals under the following link: https://swiss.animatch.eu/login?l=en

 The culture of care is an important principle that indicates a commitment to improve animal welfare, scientific quality, care of the staff and transparency for the stakeholders.
-An international culture of care network was established in order to share and publish examples of activities fostering a culture of care that make a difference in terms of improved animal welfare.
-The network aims in particular to: i) promote a mind-set and behavior that continuously and proactively works to progress and promote laboratory animal welfare and the 3Rs, ii) go to a level above and beyond a culture of compliance, and iii) include a culture of challenge, i.e., looking for the acceptable rather than choosing the accepted.
-You can find more information about the culture of care and on the International Culture of Care Network in the following link: https://norecopa.no/more-resources/culture-of-care
+An international culture of care network was established to share examples of activities that improve animal welfare.
+The network aims to promote a mind-set and behaviour that continuously and proactively works to promote laboratory animal welfare and the 3Rs; to go beyond a culture of compliance, and to include a culture of challenge, i.e., go beyond the accepted.
+You can find more information on the International Culture of Care Network in the following link: https://norecopa.no/more-resources/culture-of-care